 >> Fall brand season: photography style

-Now, with that being said, there aren’t hard and fast rules for each season.
-Think of them more as erasable boundary lines to help you stay on track.
+Now, to reiterate what was said above: these aren’t hard and fast rules.
+But rather, erasable boundary lines to help you stay on track.

 High level, what is the fall brand season?

-Keywords that describe the Fall brand: Friendly, warm, passionate, authentic, simple, comfortable, cozy, welcoming, ambitious, organic, earthy, natural
+You may most align with the fall brand if your desired brand experience is: Friendly, warm, passionate, authentic, simple, comfortable, cozy, welcoming, ambitious, organic, earthy, natural

 Fall brand season: voice and communication style